The ABAs of Drug-Induced Dysphagia

 Thank you for reading.
 I look forward to comments.

 FREE pdf of a handy Medications Side-effects Chart that I created.
-This is not a complete list of medications that could cause dysphagia-related side-effects.
+This is not a complete list of medications that could cause drug-induced dysphagia and dysphagia-related side-effects.
 The chart is meant to be a resource or guide for the medical speech-language pathologist or other healthcare professional.
 It cannot substitute consultation with appropriate healthcare professionals.
 The chart covers medications that may cause dysphagia, including esophageal dysphagia and gastroesophageal complications, dry mouth, and central nervous system depression.

 See also the FDA search tool for quick access to most drug labels on FDA approved drug products.